 "Over time, vendors have added client/server graphical user interfaces and, later, Web access, to their business solutions, but this has amounted to painting the proverbial pig with lipstick.
 The benefit for both vendor and client was that this approach preserved the investment in business logic and reduced the risks of a complete transformation of the system," Waterman said, ITWeb reported.

-Waterman asserted the cloud and mobility are solutions having an immense impact on the marketplace, which is not surprising given how well the two work together, especially for ERP-related purposes.
+Waterman asserted that cloud and mobility are solutions having an immense impact on the marketplace, which is not surprising given how well the two work together, especially for ERP-related purposes.

 Achieving a successful ERP deployment is not an easy task, but businesses often put themselves in a position to fail from the very beginning of the process.
 This is in large part because firms do not do their due diligence when comparing available vendors.
 The increasing reliance on cloud computing and mobile devices should be a clear sign to any customer that their ERP service provider is well-versed in these technologies.
 Otherwise, their deployments may never reach their full potential.